This is part of a series of blogs about the building of a new seed office headquarters for Southern Exposure Seed Exchange (SESE).

 This was over a decade ago.
 Every so often, Acorn members would prod at the pile, rediscovering the find for themselves and entertaining grand notions of reassembling them into a useful structure.
 In one such instance, the urge to do so was particularly tenacious; with the unfurling plan to build SESE a seed office headquarters, an adjacent warehouse would further advance our long-term goal of centralizing all of SESE’s functions into one area.
 Prompted by this latent possibility, member Paul decided to ask a local steel building expert to look at the piles and advise us accordingly.

 The cost of buying materials for a stick-frame barn was within our means, and it would be much easier to assemble.
 However, in line with our general values, the practice of just buying something new in the name of convenience, with the accompanying high embodied energy and heavy environmental impacts, made us cringe.
+We decided to compare business energy plans to find the most economical for newly constructive shed to save further.
 We figured if anyone was in a situation that favored reusing resources at hand, it was us—we have both the values to compel us and the labor to make it happen.
 Although reusing salvaged materials such as giant steel beams is less of a trademark to the sustainable building movement than that of sinuous earthen structures or living roofs, we reasoned that insofar as sustainability is concerned, little can beat building with a pile of slowly rusting materials in your backyard.